olilarkin/awesome-musicdsp/README.md

 - [JUCE Forums](https://forum.juce.com/) - This is a collection of forums centred around the variety of things that JUCE does.
 Since there is such a huge amount of people using JUCE to make audio software, there is a lot of good info here.
 - [Cockos Forums](https://forum.cockos.com) - Another collection of forums centred around Cockos' tools including one for WDL/iPlug and one for Reaper JS.
 - [The audio developer conference (ADC)](https://juce.com/adc) - Whilst the other places mentioned here are all virtual, this is a real conference where you can go and meet real people face-to-face who do audio programming - highly recommended!
 Having been to a lot of more academic conferences, I can say this one is well worth the cost of entry!
 - [TheAudioProgrammer Discord server](https://www.youtube.com/watch?v=E3KOptgChdc) - A popular community for discussing audio programming.
-Also check [TheAudioProgrammer Youtube channel](https://www.youtube.com/channel/UCpKb02FsH4WH4X_2xhIoJ1A).

 ___